Get High! Your Guide to Walking the Dubrovnik City Walls

 Okay, so you’ve finished your walk on top of the walls – and you’re keen to get an up-close look at some of the attractions in the town itself.

-Dubrovnik Old Town is compact enough that you won’t get lost.
+The Old Town of Dubrovnik is compact enough that you won’t get lost.

 It’s easy to simply stroll about on your own.
 And because vehicles aren’t allowed inside, you can walk the marble-paved streets and alleyways without fear of being mowed down by a scooter or car.